javsalazar/frontend-nanodegree-mobile-portfolio/README.md

 	* place original image in ```_src/images_src``` directory
 	* from _src folder run ```grunt responsive_images```.
 According to config 3 images will be generated and placed in the app/img folder.
 4. To manually lint your js run ```grunt jshint:src```.
 There are two seperate options files used for linting, one for your javascript and the other for the Grunfile.js
 5. to publish project run ```grunt publish```.
-This task will output optimzed files for project and start server with optimized project files to review.
+This task will output optimized files for project and start server with optimized project files to review.